 - Avoid eating very hard or chewy foods while you have your temporary crown, as they can cause damage.
 Try chewing on the other side of your mouth.

 - After you receive your permanent crown, avoid sticky and hard foods for 24 hours after your dental visit.
 This will ensure the permanent cement has time to fully set and the crown does not become dislodged.

 - Continue to brush and floss normally, taking special care around the gum line.
 You may notice some mild swelling or discomfort around the crown for a few days.
 If you are still experiencing pain after a week, contact our office.

 - Keep in mind that it may take a few days for your permanent crown to feel natural in your mouth.
 If your bite feels significantly off, let us know—adjustments may be needed.

 Our family has been at Valley Dental Group for almost 20 years and have always received excellent care from each of the dentists.
 These dentists truly care about their patients and make you feel comfortable and assured that you are receiving the best practices available in dental care.

 Valley Dental Group is committed to ensuring each of our patients has a positive experience with their family dentist.
-Our dentists, Dr. Luke St Marie and Dr. Christine Chen, offer comfortable state-of-the-art treatment at our dental practice.
+Our dentist, Dr. Christine Chen, offers comfortable state-of-the-art treatment at our dental practice.
 Please call 425.271.1727 for more information about dental crowns in Renton, Washington.